Happy 2026 to you all…wishing you everything you wish for yourselves!

-Still celebrating our documentary WHO KNEW Dyslexia is a Way of Thinking:
+We can hardly believe that our documentary WHO KNEW Dyslexia is a Way of Thinking premiered almost a year ago!

 We thought you might like